gregory-ledenev/LangChain4j-EasyWorkflow/README.md

 String story = novelCreator.createNovel("dragons and wizards", "infants", "fantasy");
 ```

-## Sample for Conditional Agents
+## Sample for Conditional Agents Using ifThen

-The following example shows how to create a workflow with conditional execution of agents.
-You may check
+The following example shows how to create a workflow with conditional execution of agents using a set of `ifThen`
-the [Conditional Workflow](https://docs.langchain4j.dev/tutorials/agents#conditional-workflow) for complete samples
+statements.
+You may check the [Conditional Workflow](https://docs.langchain4j.dev/tutorials/agents#conditional-workflow)
-description or check the runnable test
+for complete samples description or check the runnable test
 at [TestConditionalAgents.java](/src/test/java/com/gl/langchain4j/easyworkflow/samples/TestConditionalAgents.java)

 ```java
 ExpertRouterAgent expertRouterAgent = EasyWorkflow.builder(ExpertRouterAgent.class)